How Hasty uses automation and rapid feedback to train AI models and improve annotation

 Make haste

-Hasty ships with 10 built-in automated AI assistants, each dedicated to reduce human spadework.
-For example, Dextr allows users to click just four extreme points on an object to highlight it and suggest annotations.
+Hasty ships with 10 built-in automated AI assistants, each dedicated to reducing human spadework.
+Dextr, for instance, allows users to click just four extreme points on an object to highlight it and suggest annotations.

 And Hasty’s AI “instance segmentation” assistant creates swifter annotations when it finds multiple instances of an object within an image.

-The assistants observe while the user annotates and can make suggestions for labels once they reach a specific confidence score.
-However, the user can correct these suggestions to improve the model as they go along while receiving feedback on how effective their annotation strategy is.
+The assistant observes while users annotate and can make suggestions for labels once it reaches a specific confidence score.
+And the user can correct these suggestions to improve the model while receiving feedback on how effective the annotation strategy is.

 “This gives the neural network a learning curve — it learns on the project as you label,” Rouillard said.

-There are already countless tools designed to help simplify this process, including Amazon’s SageMaker, Google-backed Labelbox, V7, and Dataloop, which announced a fresh $11 million round of funding just last month.
+There are already countless tools designed to simplify this process, including Amazon’s SageMaker, Google-backed Labelbox, V7, and Dataloop, which announced a fresh $11 million round of funding just last month.

-But Hasty claims it can make the entire model-training and annotation process significantly faster by combining automation, model-training, and annotation.
+But Hasty claims it can make the entire process significantly faster with its combination of automation, model-training, and annotation.

-As with similar platforms, Hasty uses an interface where humans and machines collaborate.
-Hasty can make suggested annotations after having being exposed to just a few human-annotated images, with the user (e.g. the machine learning engineer) accepting, rejecting, or editing that suggestion.
-That real-time feedback is then used to improve the models, which creates better suggestions and thus expedites the model training process the more it’s used — this is often referred to as “the data flywheel.”
+As with similar platforms, Hasty uses an interface through which humans and machines collaborate.
+Hasty can make suggested annotations after having been exposed to just a few human-annotated images, with the user (e.g. the machine learning engineer) accepting, rejecting, or editing that suggestion.
+This real-time feedback means models improve the more they are used in what is often referred to as a “data flywheel.”

-“Everyone is looking to build a self-improving data flywheel, the problem with (computer) vision AI is getting that flywheel to turn at all in the first place, [as] it’s super expensive and only works 50% of the time — this is where we come in,” Rouillard said.
+“Everyone is looking to build a self-improving data flywheel.
+The problem with (computer) vision AI is getting that flywheel to turn at all in the first place, [as] it’s super expensive and only works 50% of the time — this is where we come in,” Rouillard said.

 Rapid feedback

-In effect, Hasty’s neural networks learn while the engineers are building out their data sets, so that the “build,” “deploy,” and “evaluate” facets of the process all happen more or less concurrently, rather than in sequence.
-Indeed, a typical linear approach may take months to arrive at a first testable AI model, only to discover that it is deeply flawed due to errors in the data or “blind assumptions” made at the project’s inception.
-Hasty brings agility to the mix.
+In effect, Hasty’s neural networks learn while the engineers are building out their datasets, so the “build,” “deploy,” and “evaluate” facets of the process happen more or less concurrently.
+A typical linear approach may take months to arrive at a testable AI model, which could be deeply flawed due to errors in the data or blind assumptions made at the project’s inception.
+What Hasty promises is agility.

-That in itself isn’t entirely novel, but digging into the weeds, Rouillard said that his company views automated labeling in a similar light to autonomous driving, insofar as different technologies operate at different “levels” — in the self-driving vehicle sphere, some cars can brake or change lanes, while others are pretty much capable of near full autonomy.
-Translated to annotation, Rouillard said that Hasty goes further than many of its rivals regarding automation, in terms of minimizing the number of clicks required to label an image or entire batches of images.
+That isn’t entirely novel, but Rouillard said his company views automated labeling as similar to autonomous driving, in that different technologies operate at different levels.
+In the self-driving vehicle sphere, some cars can only brake or change lanes, while others are capable of nearly full autonomy.
+Translated to annotation, Rouillard said Hasty take automation further than many of its rivals, in terms of minimizing the number of clicks required to label an image or batches of images.

 “Everyone preaches automation, but it is not obvious what is being automated,” Rouillard explained.
 “Almost all tools have good implementations of level 1 automation, but only a few of us take the trouble of providing level 2 and 3 in a way that produces meaningful results.”

-Data is essentially the fuel for machine learning, and so getting more (accurate) data into an AI model at scale is key.
+As data is essentially the fuel for machine learning, getting more (accurate) data into an AI model at scale is key.

-In addition to a manual error finding tool, Hasty also offers an AI-powered error finder, which automatically identifies where the likely issues are in a project’s training data.
-It’s a quality control feature designed to find common mistakes in annotation, circumventing the need to search through data for the errors.
+In addition to a manual error finding tool, Hasty offers an AI-powered error finder that automatically identifies likely issues in a project’s training data.
+It’s a quality control feature that circumvents the need to search through data for errors.

-“This allows you to spend your time fixing errors instead of looking for them, and helps you to build confidence in your data quickly while you annotate,” Rouillard said.
+“This allows you to spend your time fixing errors instead of looking for them and helps you to build confidence in your data quickly while you annotate,” Rouillard said.

-Hasty claims around 4,000 users, constituting a fairly even mix of corporations, universities, startups, and app developers, spanning just about every industry.
-“We have 3 of the top 10 German companies in logistics, agriculture and retail using Hasty,” Rouillard added.
+Hasty claims around 4,000 users, a fairly even mix of corporations, universities, startups, and app developers that span just about every industry.
+“We have three of the top 10 German companies in logistics, agriculture, and retail using Hasty,” Rouillard added.

-A typical use case in agriculture might involve an AgTech company training an AI model to identify crop, pests, or diseases, while in logistics it can be used to train machines to automatically sort parcels by type.
-Rouillard added that it’s also being used in the sports realm to provide real-time game analysis and stats for soccer coverage.
+A typical agriculture use case might involve training an AI model to identify crops, pests, or diseases.
+In logistics, the model can be used to train machines to automatically sort parcels by type.
+Rouillard added that Hasty is also being used in the sports realm to provide real-time game analysis and stats for soccer coverage.

 With $3.7 million in the bank, the company plans to accelerate product development and expand its customer base across Europe and North America.